 Just as each individual with Alzheimer's disease progresses differently, so too can the caregiving experience vary widely from person to person.
 However, there are strategies that can help make the caregiving journey as rewarding as it is challenging.
 Learning all you can about what is happening and what to expect on the Alzheimer's journey will not only help your loved one, but is also the first step towards protecting your own mental and physical health.

 The challenges and rewards of Alzheimer’s care

-Caring for a person with Alzheimer’s disease is often a series of grief experiences as you watch memories disappear and skills erode.
-Initially, this process can go unnoticed until difficulties impact more areas of daily life and the disease can no longer be denied.
-For both caretakers and their loved ones, this often produces an emotional wallop of confusion, anger and sadness.
-If left unchecked, these feelings can last throughout a caregiver’s long journey.
+Caring for a person with Alzheimer’s disease can often seem to be a series of grief experiences as you watch your loved one’s memories disappear and skills erode.
+The person with Alzheimer's will change and behave in different, sometimes disturbing or upsetting ways.
+For both caretakers and their patients, these changes can produce an emotional wallop of confusion, anger, and sadness.

 |Caring for Someone with Alzheimer’s|